timchebunin/prodcalc/README.md

 # Calculator for product managers

-Redesign and combination of existed calculators used in [Simulator course for produc managers by Oleg Yakubenkov](https://simulator.gopractice.ru/).
+Redesign and combination of existed calculators used in [Simulator course for product managers](https://simulator.gopractice.ru/) by [Oleg Yakubenkov](https://www.facebook.com/lohmatyi312).

 Performs calculations using native JS: